 Foundations Course

-Foundations is a 20-week theology course designed specifically for lay people exploring or stepping into church leadership.
+Foundations is an introductory theology course designed specifically for lay people exploring or stepping into church leadership.

-Foundations is a 20-week theology course designed for lay people who are exploring (or already stepping into) local church leadership.
+Foundations is an introductory theology course designed for lay people who are exploring (or already stepping into) local church leadership.
 It’s for anyone with a heart for ministry who feels under-equipped theologically, and who can’t commit to a full degree or extended programme.
-Over two ten-week terms, you’ll build confidence in reading the Bible, grasping core Christian doctrine, understanding church history, and thinking clearly about mission, always with local church leadership in view.
-Sessions are accessible (no prior study required), but the course is academically robust and designed to help you grow in clarity, humility, and practical wisdom.
+Over two terms, you’ll build confidence in reading the Bible, grasping core Christian doctrine, understanding church history, and thinking clearly about mission, always with local church leadership in view.
+Sessions are accessible (no prior study required), but the course is academically robust and designed to help you grow in clarity, humility, and wisdom.

 Learning outcomes